 What is our service area?

-Home inspection, 40 Year Building Recertification, 4 Point Inspection Services in Hialeah, Doral, Homestead, Kendall, Fort Lauderdale by the Sea, Kendale Lakes, The Hammocks, Sunny Isles, Hallandale, Davie, Deerfield Beach, Pompano Beach, , Dania Beach, Tamarac, Coral Springs, Deerfield Beach, Margate, Sunrise, Plantation, Palmetto Bay, Cutler Bay, Pinecrest, Aventura, Shores, Surfside, Sweetwater, Opa-Locka, Westchester, Bal Harbour, Bay Harbor Islands, Indian Creek Village, Springs, Shores, Medley, Key Biscayne Park, El Portal, West Oakland Park, Southwest Ranches, Hillsboro, Lauderhill, Parkland, Cooper City, Virginia Gardens, Calusa Club, Allapattah, West Palm Beach, Bal Harbour, Bay Harbor Islands, Indian Creek Village, Springs, Shores, Medley, Key Biscayne Park, El Portal, West Oakland Park, Southwest Ranches, Hillsboro, Lauderhill, Parkland, Cooper City, Virginia Gardens, Calusa Club, Allapattah, West Palm Beach, Bal Harbour, Bay Harbor Islands, Indian Creek Village, Springs, Shores, Medley, Key Biscayne Park, El Portal, West Oakland Park, Southwest Ranches, Hillsboro, Lauderhill, Parkland, Cooper City, Virginia Gardens, Calusa Club, Allapattah, Coconut Grove.
+Wind Mitigation Inspection, Home inspection, 40 Year Building Recertification, Four (4) Point Inspections Hialeah, Doral, Homestead, Kendall, Fort Lauderdale by the Sea, Kendale Lakes, The Hammocks, Sunny Isles, Hallandale, Davie, Deerfield Beach, Pompano Beach, , Dania Beach, Tamarac, Coral Springs, Deerfield Beach, Margate, Sunrise, Plantation, Palmetto Bay, Cutler Bay, Pinecrest, Aventura, Shores, Surfside, Sweetwater, Opa-Locka, Westchester, Bal Harbour, Bay Harbor Islands, Indian Creek Village, Springs, Shores, Medley, Key Biscayne Park, El Portal, West Oakland Park, Southwest Ranches, Hillsboro, Lauderhill, Parkland, Cooper City, Virginia Gardens, Calusa Club, Allapattah, West Palm Beach, Bal Harbour, Bay Harbor Islands, Indian Creek Village, Springs, Shores, Medley, Key Biscayne Park, El Portal, West Oakland Park, Southwest Ranches, Hillsboro, Lauderhill, Parkland, Cooper City, Virginia Gardens, Calusa Club, Allapattah, West Palm Beach, Bal Harbour, Bay Harbor Islands, Indian Creek Village, Springs, Shores, Medley, Key Biscayne Park, El Portal, West Oakland Park, Southwest Ranches, Hillsboro, Lauderhill, Parkland, Cooper City, Virginia Gardens, Calusa Club, Allapattah, Coconut Grove.